Cirrhosis of the liver

 - slurred speech

-They can also include visible symptoms including:
+They can also include visible symptoms such as:

 - bruising and bleeding easily

-- red palms of the hands
+- red palms of your hands

 Some of these symptoms can be serious.